jcustenborder/kafka-connect-spooldir/README.rst

   * Default:
   * Importance: high

+``topic``
+  The Kafka topic to write the data to.

+  * Type: string
+  * Default: ""
+  * Importance: high

+``file.minimum.age.ms``
+  The amount of time in milliseconds after the file was last written to before the file can be processed.

+  * Type: long
+  * Default: 0
+  * Importance: high

+``first.row.as.header``
+  Flag to indicate if the fist row of data contains the header of the file.

+  * Type: boolean
+  * Default: false
+  * Importance: high

 ``halt.on.error``
   Should the task halt when it encounters an error or continue to the next file.